 Invert the entire system.
-Pump air from the instillation system into the vial at the top.
-Draw suspended mitomycin into the instillation system.
+Pump air from the instillation system into the vial at the top and draw the reconstituted mitomycin solution into the instillation system.
 Do not remove the vial.

 Keep the instillation system in an upright position.
 Now remove the protective cover completely.
 Connect a catheter to the instillation system.
-Now break the sealing mechanism in the tube section by bending backwards and forwards and instill the solution.
+Now break the sealing mechanism in the tube section by bending backwards and forwards and instill the solution into the bladder.
 At the end of instillation free the catheter by pressing air through.